 The vibrant color of her stain glass work, the mosaic fishes, color designs and color palate sensitivity was beautiful idealistic and hopeful.
 The girlish charm of picturesque nature and innocent wildlife, is like a proto-disney vision.
 Who can say where influences go, but I imagine Edna’s years before her marriage to be glorious.
 Her marriage years were interesting, as she took on motherly duties with two adopted girls, a 8000 square foot Victorian mansion and still found time to work on her Art.

-Edna cut out clippings from Magazines for 50 years.
-While her mother was upstairs writing poetry, Edna was going through prints, graphic art and newspapers looking for inspiration.
+Edna cut out clippings from Magazines for 50 years, going through prints, graphic art and newspapers looking for inspiration.
 The whole family did art, everyone creating their own unique brand or medium.
 The hand-made folders containing the fruits of this work ended up in a dumpster, where I found them.

 The Clippings folders were a way for Edna to save the things, a “swap file” for the creative juices, a way to store the memories, of past art guides, newspaper stories, art history and her love for Disney.
 Edna carefully clipped all the things that inspired her, then stored them categorized them into brown paper folders labelled with the details of her mind. @more on Folders